Sellner Manufacturing: Legacy

-In 2007, Sellner's Tilt-A-Whirl was proposed as the Minnesota State Amusement Ride.
+In 2007, Sellner's Tilt-A-Whirl was proposed as the official Minnesota State Amusement Ride.

 The Tilt-A-Whirl is mentioned in Bruce Springsteen's 1973 song "4th of July, Asbury Park (Sandy)".

-A Tilt-A-Whirl was refurbished on the History Channel's "American Restoration".
+A Tilt-A-Whirl was refurbished on the History Channel's American Restoration.

-In 2015, a rusting Tilt-A-Whirl car located in a junk yard in Faribault was restored and placed on display in downtown Faribault to honor the history of the Tilt-A-Whirl in the city.
-Several Tilt-A-Whirl cars are now located throughout the city.
+In 2015, a rusting Tilt-A-Whirl car located in a junk yard in Faribault was restored and placed on display in downtown Faribault to honor the history of the Tilt-A-Whirl.
+Several restored Tilt-A-Whirl cars are now located throughout the city.

-A mural paying homage to Sellner Manufacturing is in downtown Faribault at the back of the Paradise Center for the Arts.
+A mural paying homage to Sellner Manufacturing is in downtown Faribault on the back of the Paradise Center for the Arts.